Xilinx/Vitis_Libraries/blas/docs/src/user_guide/L1/namespace_xf_linear_algebra_blas_compute.rst

 	*
 		- t_DataType

-		- the data type of the vector entries
+		- The data type of the vector entries.

 	*
 		- t_ParEntries

-		- number of parallelly processed entries in the packed input vector stream
+		- Number of parallelly processed entries in the packed input vector stream.

 	*
 		- t_IndexType

-		- the datatype of the index
+		- The datatype of the index.

 	*
 		- p_n

-		- the number of entries in vector X and Y, p_n % t_ParEntries == 0
+		- The number of entries in vector X and Y, p_n % t_ParEntries == 0.

 	*
 		- p_x

-		- the packed input vector stream
+		- The packed input vector stream.

 	*
 		- p_y

-		- the packed input vector stream
+		- The packed input vector stream.

 	*
 		- p_xRes

-		- the packed output stream
+		- The packed output stream.

 	*
 		- p_yRes

-		- the packed output stream
+		- The packed output stream.

 symv
 #####